bjbraams/calendars/astro-ph.CO/_includes/past.md

 2025-06-09 to 13: [Dark Matter 2025: From the Smallest to the Largest Scales](https://dm2025.phy.hawaii.edu/ "DM2025 explores dark matter across scales, from particle physics to cosmology.
 Topics include direct detection, axion searches, and cosmological simulations.
 Discussions integrate experimental results from Xenon1T and theoretical models for dark matter distribution."), Honolulu, HI, USA.

 2025-06-15 to 20: [Cosmology 2025 in Elba](https://cosmo2025.ba.infn.it/ "COSMO 2025 explores cosmology, focusing on early universe physics and large-scale structure.
 Topics include inflationary models, dark energy, and gravitational waves.
 Discussions integrate observational data from Euclid and theoretical advancements in cosmological modeling."), Elba, Italy.

+2025-06-16 to 19: [3rd Training School of the COST Action Cosmic WISPers (CA21106)](https://indico.in2p3.fr/event/35550/ "The school trains researchers in weakly interacting slim particles (WISPers), focusing on axions and dark photons.
+Topics include experimental techniques, astrophysical probes, and theoretical models.
+Lectures cover searches with ADMX, CAST, and cosmological implications for dark matter and early universe physics."), Annecy, France.

 2025-06-16 to 2025-06-18: [News, Opportunities and Challenges in Big Bang Nucleosynthesis](https://indico.cern.ch/event/1402254/ "The online EuCAPT workshop explores Big Bang nucleosynthesis, focusing on cosmological implications.
 Topics include primordial abundances, nuclear reaction rates, and new physics constraints.
 Discussions cover theoretical models and observational data, advancing early universe physics."), Online.